-There are some questions about how Yeshua may have observed the (early) Passover Seder with his disciples, and it is a bit difficult reconstructing the order of his service because we are unsure of the customs of that time.
-It is likely, however, that as a Jew he would have performed Kiddush for the holiday (i.e., the First Cup, כוס קידוש), which recalls how God set apart his people by delivering them from bondage in Egypt, and it is also likely that he would have begun the seder with dipping karpas into salt water, followed by the breaking of the matzah (yachatz).
-After this, he would have retold the story of the Exodus, though he would have explained its ultimate significance in his sacrificial role as the Lamb of God (i.e., the Second Cup, שהלוהים) and then ate matzah with his disciples in accordance with the Torah's instruction (Exod.
+Now there are questions about how Yeshua actually observed the (early) Passover Seder with his disciples, and it is a bit difficult reconstructing the order of his service because we are unsure of the customs of that time.
+It is likely, however, that as a Jew he would have performed Kiddush for the holiday (i.e., the First Cup, כוס קידוש), which recalls how God set apart his people by delivering them from bondage in Egypt, and it is also likely that he would have begun the seder with dipping the karpas in salt water followed by the breaking of the matzah.
+After this, he would retell the story of the Exodus, though explaining its ultimate significance is to be found in his sacrificial role as the Lamb of God (כוס ישונות).
+It is therefore likely he would have blessed the "Cup of Deliverance" (i.e., the Second Cup, followed by eating matzah with his disciples in accordance with the Torah's instruction (Exod.
 12:15).
 The Passover meal itself would then be eaten.

-After the meal, Yeshua would have taken the matzah that was broken during the "breaking" or yachatz step and blessed it, giving it to the disciples as a symbol of his body that would be broken for them.
+After the meal, Yeshua would have taken the matzah that was broken during the "breaking" or Yachatz step and blessed it, giving it to the disciples as a symbol of his body that would be broken for them.
 He then would have taken up the third cup, called the "Cup of Redemption" (i.e., קוס הגאולה), and sanctified it as a memorial of his blood shed for the disciples' forgiveness.
-This is called the barech ("blessing") step of the traditional Seder.
+This is called the Barech ("blessing") step of the traditional Seder.

 Since the New Testament explicitly says that Yeshua took the bread and wine "after (the Passover) supper" (Luke 22:20, 1 Cor.
-11:25) it seems clear that Third Cup, the "Cup of Redemption," is the one He raised when He said, "This cup is the New Covenant in my blood, which is shed for you" (Matt.
+11:25) it is clear that this cup, the "Cup of Redemption," is the one He raised when He said, "This cup is the New Covenant in my blood, which is shed for you" (Matt.
 26:27-39).
 The Cup of Redemption recalls both the shed blood of the innocent lamb offered as redemption from Egypt, but it more fully commemorates the greater redemption provided by the shed blood of Yeshua our Savior, the Lamb of God and the greater Exodus from slavery to sin (Luke 9:30-31).